aboutcode-org/aboutcode-toolkit/docs/source/reference.rst

         ..  code-block:: none

+                --license              Validate the license_expression value in the input.
                 --djc api_url api_key  Validate license_expression from a DejaCode License
                                        Library API URL using the API KEY.
                 --log FILE             Path to a file to save the error messages if any.